-These are files and records that apply to the overall administration of the Subrecipient's CDBG-MIT activities.
+These are files and records that apply to the overall administrative of the Subrecipient's CDBG-MIT activities.
 They include the following:

-- Personnel files - Property management files - General program files: files relating to the Subrecipient's or Contractor's Project information, Standard Agreement(s), program policies and procedures, and correspondence with grantees, and reports - Legal files: articles of incorporation, bylaws of the organization, tax status, board or council minutes, contractors, and other agreements
+- Personnel files. - Property management files. - General program files: files relating to the Subrecipient's or contractor's Project information, standard agreement(s), program policies and procedures, and correspondence with Grantees, and reports. - Legal files: articles of incorporation, bylaws of the organization, tax status, board or council minutes, contractors, and other agreements.